OpenFAST/KiteFAST/docs/source/user/kiteaerodyn/input.rst

 Set the ``Echo`` flag in this file to TRUE if you wish to have the ``KiteAeroDyn_Driver`` executable echo the contents of the driver input file (useful for debugging errors in the driver file).
-The echo file has the naming convention of *OutFileRoot.ech*, where ``OutFileRoot`` is specified in the I/O SETTINGS section of the driver input file below.
+The echo file has the naming convention of *KAD_DvrFile.ech*, where ``KAD_DvrFile`` is name of the KiteAeroDyn driver input file.  ``DTAero`` is the time interval for the aerodynamic calculations, in seconds.
 ``KAD_InFile`` is the filename of the primary KiteAeroDyn input file.
 This name should be in quotations and can contain an absolute path or a relative path.

-The TURBINE DATA section defines the KiteAeroDyn-required turbine geometry for a rigid turbine, see Figure 1. ``NumBlades`` specifies the number of blades; only one-, two-, or three-bladed rotors are permitted.
-``HubRad`` specifies the radius to the blade root from the center-of-rotation along the (possibly preconed) blade-pitch axis;
-``HubRad`` must be greater than zero. ``HubHt`` specifies the elevation of the hub center above the ground (or above the mean sea level (MSL) for offshore wind turbines or above the seabed for MHK turbines). ``Overhang`` specifies the distance along the (possibly tilted) rotor shaft between the tower centerline and hub center;
-``Overhang`` is positive downwind, so use a negative number for upwind rotors. ``ShftTilt`` is the angle (in degrees) between the rotor shaft and the horizontal plane.
-Positive ``ShftTilt`` means that the downwind end of the shaft is the highest; upwind turbines have negative ``ShftTilt`` for improved tower clearance. ``Precone`` is the angle (in degrees) between a flat rotor disk and the cone swept by the blades, positive downwind; upwind turbines have negative ``Precone`` for improved tower clearance.
+The ENERGY KITE REFERENCE CONFIGURATION section defines the KiteAeroDyn-required geometry for the kite, see Figure 1. ``NumFlaps`` specifies the number of control flaps per wing-side (starboard/port); this should match what the controller is sending to KiteFAST.  ``NumPylons`` specifies the number of pylons per wing side (starboard/port).  ``NumFlaps`` and ``NumPylons`` must each be greater than zero.
+Each kite component is defined relative to its reference point.
+These reference points are specified in the kite coordinate system.
+The table consists of three numbers (separated by spaces) on a single line to represent the x, y, and z coordinates of that component's reference point.
+There must be a line for each pylon reference point.
+For example, if ``NumPylons`` equals 2, then there will be 4 lines corresponding to the various pylon reference points.
+The Fuselage must have its reference point located at (0,0,0) and therefore does not show up in the table.

 The I/O SETTINGS section controls the creation of the results file.
-If ``OutFileRoot`` is specified, the results file will have the filename *OutFileRoot.#.out*, where the ‘\ *#*\ ’ character is an integer number corresponding to a test case line found in the COMBINED-CASE ANALYSIS section described below.
+If ``OutFileRoot`` is specified, the results file will have the filename *OutFileRoot.out*.
 If an empty string is provided for ``OutFileRoot``, then the driver file’s root name will be used instead.
 If ``TabDel`` is ``TRUE``, a TAB character is used between columns in the output file; if FALSE, fixed-width is used otherwise.